- ICH GCP

 INDUCTION: Patients receive DR-18 subcutaneously (SC) once weekly on approximately days 0, 7, 14, and 21.

-MAINTENANCE: Two weeks after induction treatment, patients without grade 3-4 acute GVHD, grade 2 acute GVHD requiring ongoing systemic immunosuppression, or moderate/severe chronic GVHD may receive DR-18 SC once weekly on approximately days 35, 42, 49 and 56.
+MAINTENANCE: After induction treatment, following a two-week pause (GROUP 1 - Treatment) or following discontinuation of prophylactic systemic immunosuppression post-transplant (GROUP 2 - Prophylaxis) patients without grade 3-4 acute GVHD, grade 2 acute GVHD requiring ongoing systemic immunosuppression, or moderate/severe chronic GVHD may receive DR-18 SC approximately for 4 additional weeks.

 Additionally, patients undergo blood and bone marrow sample collection throughout the study.